Dimitris Daskalopoulos: Career

 From 1983 to 2007, Daskalopoulos was the principal owner, Chairman and CEO of Delta Holdings/Vivartia SA, Greece’s largest food conglomerate.
-In 2007, Greece’s Marfin Investment Group bought 30 per cent of Vivartia for 550 million euros ($758 million) from Daskalopoulos and Spyridon Theodoropoulos, its founding shareholders.
+In 2007, Greece’s Marfin Investment Group bought 30 percent of Vivartia for 550 million euros ($758 million) from Daskalopoulos and Spyridon Theodoropoulos, its founding shareholders.

 In addition to his business activities, Daskalopoulos served as Vice President of the Confederation of European Business from 2013 to 2015, under the leadership of its president Emma Marcegaglia.
 In 2016, founded diaNEOsis, a research think tank in Greece, which commissions studies and makes policy proposals on the major social and economic issues in Greece; he has been serving as the organization's chairman since its foundation.

 Art collection

 Since 1994, Daskalopoulos has been a collector of contemporary art and put together the D.Daskalopoulos Collection.
 His first contemporary purchase was The Painting in the Inner Egg (1993) by Rebecca Horn.
 On 17 November 1999, he notably purchased a limited-edition replica of Marcel Duchamp's Fountain (owned by Arturo Schwarz) was sold at Sotheby's, New York, for $1.8 million; Daskalopoulos declared that Fountain represented the origin of contemporary art.
 The price set a world record, at the time, for a work by Duchamp at public auction.
 The collection now comprises over 500 works by 170 artists, including Matthew Barney, Louise Bourgeois, Damien Hirst, Mike Kelley, Paul McCarthy, and Kiki Smith.

 In 2003, Daskalopoulos made a joint acquisition with the Solomon R. Guggenheim Museum of Barney’s sculpture Chrysler Imperial (2002); it now belongs fully to the museum.

 Daskalopoulos is also a Vice President of the Board of Trustees of the Solomon R. Guggenheim Foundation; Chairman of the Collections Council of the Solomon R. Guggenheim Foundation, and an active member of the Board of Trustees of the Museum of Contemporary Art Chicago (since 2016), the Tate's International Council and the Leadership Council of the New Museum, the International Board of the Palais de Tokyo and a founding partner of the Whitechapel Gallery’s Future Fund (2011).

 Thematic exhibitions based on the collection have been presented at the Whitechapel Gallery, London (2010-2011), the Guggenheim Museum, Bilbao (2011) and the Scottish National Gallery of Modern Art, Edinburgh (2012-2013).
-In 2010, the Guggenheim Museum Bilbao came under fire for announcing its plans for a show consisting of 60 works from the D. Daskalopoulos Collection, with critics claiming that a board member had too much curatorial control over programming, allowing his works to increase in value do to a high-profile exhibition.
+In 2010, the Guggenheim Museum Bilbao came under fire for announcing its plans for a show consisting of 60 works from the D.Daskalopoulos Collection, with critics claiming that a board member had too much curatorial control over programming, allowing his works to increase in value do to a high-profile exhibition.
 The museum countered by insisting that no works shown in the show, “The Luminous Interval,” could be sold for three years.

 In April 2022, Daskalopoulos announced a gift of some 350 artworks by 142 artists; in addition to giving 140 pieces to Athens’s National Museum of Contemporary Art (EMST) and 110 to Tate, around 100 works are to be shared by the Guggenheim Museum in New York and the Museum of Contemporary Art, Chicago.